 b) All Men’s Division 1 matches must be played on a Tuesday night and must use the PAR to 11 (point a rally) scoring system.

-c) Two players from outside the county can be nominated and both allowed to play.
+c) Three players from outside the county can be nominated and allowed to play.
 The following chart will determine eligibility.

 d) Any player/club may appeal to the Committee in writing regarding individual circumstances not covered by this explanation/rule.